xyinia/Super-Mario-Bros.-Remastered-Public/README.md

 - Custom Characters - Add in your own characters to use in game.
 - Fully Open Source!
 - Level Share Square Partnered
+- Portable mode by creating `portable.txt` in the executable directory

 ## Downloading